MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 Only a workspace admin can connect a workspace to Azure Repos, but once connected, anyone with permissions can work in the workspace.
 If you're not an admin, ask your admin for help with connecting.
 To connect a workspace to Azure Repos, follow these steps:

-1. Sign into [!INCLUDE[Trident](../../includes/product-name.md)] and navigate to the workspace you want to connect with.
+1. Sign into Fabric and navigate to the workspace you want to connect with.
 1. Go to Workspace settings.